-Volunteers - As a stipulation for receiving VOCA funds, organizations must agree to utilize volunteers in the delivery of the proposed project.
-As previously mentioned, volunteer hours are a good source of in-kind income that can be used to help fulfill the proposed project's match requirement.
+Volunteers -As previously mentioned, organizations may utilize volunteers in the delivery of the proposed project.
+Volunteer hours are a good source of in-kind income that can be used to help fulfill the proposed project's match requirement.
 Volunteers must be working in support of the proposed project.
-The current rate for volunteers is \$19.66 per hour.
+The dollar value assigned to volunteers has been established by DFA-IGs as \$25.43 per hour.